 If the course charge is per year of study, the fee will cover the standard expected credits for the year.
-This is usually 60 credits, or 50% of a full-time course.

 If you take fewer than the standard number of credits for your course in a year of study, the fee is reduced to reflect the total number of credits you take in that year.
-Any modules that you have not started will not be charged for if they are not subsequently taken.